TickTeam/guide-tt/ticktick_web_app/how_to_add_a_recurring_task.md

 2. Click its due date in the upper-left corner of the right panel.

-3. Click the “Set Repeat” button.
+3. Click the "Set Repeat" button.

 4. Then you can choose a repeating mode such as Daily/Weekly/Monthly/Yearly.
-Or you can choose “Advanced” to set repeating interval and repeating type.
+Or you can choose "Advanced" to set repeating interval and repeating type.

 ![](recurring.png)